The Bankrate promise

 Revising the terms of the loan

-The court may also require that the lender revise the terms of the car loan, including lowering interest rate, which is another way to help you keep the car.
+The court may also require that the lender revise the car loan terms, including lowering the interest rate, which is another way to help you keep the car.
 With revised terms, the monthly payments will be lower.

 “A rewrite of the debt owed to the lender can occur through a Chapter 13 plan, and market terms can be forced on a lender,” says Hawkins.